Table of Contents

 On the basis of chemical groups attached to the carbon atom, alcohols are divided into three categories:

-When it is bonded to three carbon atoms such type of alcohol is known as a tertiary alcohol.
+- Tertiary alcohol: When it is bonded to three carbon atoms such type of alcohol is known as tertiary alcohol.

-Each of the three types of alcohol (primary, secondary and tertiary alcohol) exhibit different physical and chemical properties.
+Each of the three types of alcohol (primary, secondary and tertiary alcohol) exhibits different physical and chemical properties.